gsdriver/blackjack-game-server/README.md

  * `surrender` - The player will surrender this hand
  * `insurance` - The player wants to take insurance
  * `noinsurance` - The player doesn't want to take insurance
- * `bet` - Deal a new hand (this option take a payload of the form "value=X" where X is the amount of the bet)
+ * `bet` - Deal a new hand (this option will take an additional key/value pair of the form "value=X" where X is the amount of the bet)

 In addition, you can post the following commands: